riversafe33/RS-Fines-V2/README.md

 # rs_fines V2

-1 - Item to create the fine or invoice
+1 - Item to create the fine

 2 - Point by coordinates on the map where the player can pay the fine